pravega/pravega-client-rust/pravegactl/README.md

-# Praveglet
+# PravegaCtl

-Praveglet is an app that can be used to interact with Pravega.
+PravegaCtl is an app that can be used to interact with Pravega.
 This utility can perform the following operations
 * Create a Scope
 * Create a Stream
 * Write events into a Stream from STDIN or FIFO.